Lucyfire/dms-plugins/wallpaperDiscovery/README.md

 ## Contributing

-Found a bug or want to add more characters?
+Found a bug or want to add more providers?
 Open an issue or submit a pull request!

 ## License